The Rise of Productivity Commissions

 Some findings from a paper by Dirk Pilat about the work of national productivity commissions internationally

 In a paper by Dirk Pilat, The Rise of Pro-Productivity Institutions: A Review of Analysis and Policy Recommendations, the Commission is highlighted as one of several commissions that "do not take a narrow view of their mandate and are willing and able to tackle a wide variety of factors and policies that may affect productivity,".

 The New Zealand Productivity Commission is one of ten national productivity commissions included in the paper published by The Productivity Institute, a UK-wide research organisation that explores what productivity means for businesses, workers, and communities, how it is measured, and the contribution it makes to increased living standards and wellbeing.
-It’s author, Dirk Pilat, recently retired from the OECD, where he was Deputy Director of the Directorate for Science, Technology and Innovation.

 There are 20 productivity commissions operating across the OECD area.
 This paper reviews what productivity commissions in Australia, Belgium, Denmark, Finland, France, Germany, Ireland, Netherlands, New Zealand, and Portugal have found on the drivers and policies that affect productivity.
 The paper also makes some comparisons with the work of the UK Productivity Commission.